 Documented Workers and Undocumented Workers Alike are Protected by California Wage And Labor Laws

 California labor laws protect all workers, regardless of immigration or citizenship status.
 With very few exceptions, all workers, regardless of immigration status, are entitled to all the rights and protections offered under California wage and hour laws.
 Under California law, an employer cannot refuse to pay a worker all wages due, or pay a worker less than what is required under California minimum wage and overtime laws due to immigration status.
-Nor can an employer deny a worker the rest breaks and lunch periods to which he or she is entitled under California law because of immigration status or refuse to pay all tips or commissions or other forms of wages due.
+Nor can an employer deny a worker the rest breaks, and meal breaks to which he or she is entitled under California law because of immigration status or refuse to pay all tips or commissions or other forms of wages due.
 In fact, it is the public policy of California to ensure that no employer takes advantage of a worker because of immigration status: “All protections, rights, and remedies available under state law, except any reinstatement remedy prohibited by federal law, are available to all individuals regardless of immigration status who have applied for employment, or who are or who have been employed, in this state” California Civil Code section 3339; California Government Code section 7285.
 (Note: Since employers are prohibited by federal law from hiring undocumented workers, state law cannot require an employer to rehire an undocumented worker who has been wrongfully terminated.)

 “’Earned but unpaid salary or wages are vested property rights.’...
 Noncitizens are guaranteed the same property rights as citizens” Reyes v.
 Van Elk, Ltd. (2007) 148 Cal.App.4th 604, 612.
 It is illegal to report or threaten to report the suspected or actual immigration status of an employee who has complained of not being paid properly under California labor laws.
-Cal.
-Labor Code §§244, 1019.
+California Labor Code sections 244, 1019.